ArianeMora/scircm/README.md

 ```
 pip install scircm
 ```

+### Note on Mac M1
+Unfortunately, the Mac M1 has some issues with tensorflow, so we have not been able to get our package to work on a M1 mac yet.
+If you get it working please let us know your solution as others may benefit!

+### Note on Windows
+We have tested our code on Windows (10) and Mac (pro) computers, I'm not sure how it would go on a Windows 7 machine so if you have issues post an issue.

+### Note on libraries/dependenices
+If you find that things don't install please let us know!
+We've done our best to make it reproducible but different environments may mess things up so we're happy to help you debug, just post an issue on the github.

 Note we expect python 3.8 so if things don't work first time, check you're running python 3.8 and then try again :)

 ## Run